liferay/liferay-docs/develop/tutorials/articles/110-portlets/jsf/00-jsf-portlets-with-liferay-faces-intro.markdown

   a scope managed by a container: `@RequestScoped`, `@ViewScoped`, `@SessionScoped`, `@FlowScoped`
-- Since JSF is a stateful technology, the framework encapsulates the complexities of managing application state so that the developer doesn't have to write state management code.
+- Since JSF is a stateful technology, the framework encapsulates the complexities of managing application state so the developer doesn't have to write state management code.
 It is also possible to use JSF in a stateless manner, but some of the features of application state management become effectively disabled.